 - Grants are aimed at applicants under 35 years old, but mature students will also be considered

-- Applicants should be embarking as early career researchers in the area of religious and racial harmony, multi-faith and multicultural society and the values/benefits/defence of this (applicants do not necessarily need to be at the start of their academic careers: they might have switched a research topic to this area)
+- Applicants should be embarking as early career researchers in the area of religious and racial harmony, multi-faith and multicultural society and the values/benefits/defence of this, or to have switched their research interests to this area

-- Applicants should be committed to producing research that meets high standards of academic rigour and objectivity.
-Typically, applicants would be Masters or PhD students or postdoctoral researchers who do not have a current post.
+- Applicants should be committed to producing research that meets high standards of academic rigour, objectivity and originality.

-Please note that successful applicants will be required to provide a short report to the Advisers to the Fund on the academic event or output(s).
-This will include an account of expenditure and use of grant money.
+Please note that successful applicants will be required to provide a short report to the Advisers to the Fund on the output(s), including an account of expenditure and use of grant money.
 This report should be no more than two sides of A4 paper in length.